vkavsek/mailomat/README.md

 #### Tera notes

 [Tera](https://keats.github.io/tera/) is used as a templating engine.
 You can modify the templates in the templates folder.

+#### Redis notes

+- Redis is used for session management because [fly.io](https://fly.io/docs/upstash/redis/) offers a managed Redis database service via [Upstash](https://upstash.com/docs/redis/overall/getstarted)
+- It could easily be swapped out for Valkey which can be deployed on fly.io with [flycast](https://fly.io/docs/blueprints/private-applications-flycast/).
+  Valkey seems more trustworthy, but the upstash-redis provides high availability, seems pretty cheap and probably handles backups etc.

 ### Deployment